 - Professional financial services.
 TIAA brings dependable portfolio management expertise to our endowment.

 - Administrative support.
 The Foundation offers a personal approach to guidance, strategies, and fundraising support.

 - Wisconsin-based.
 The Foundation is not affiliated with a larger, national organization, so all of your contributions stay right here in state.

 Types of endowment funds

 FIELD OF INTEREST FUND ($10,000).
-Created by individual(s) or an organization to support the Foundation’s priority conservation programs including state natural area management, wildlife conservation or conservation education.
+Created by individual(s) or an organization to support the Foundation’s priority conservation programs including public lands and waters, wildlife, or environmental education.

 AGENCY FUND ($15,000).
 Created by a qualified tax-exempt organization to support the organization’s operations and programs.

 DESIGNATED FUND ($20,000).
 Created by individual(s) or an organization to support a specific conservation purpose designated by the donor.